penelopehnr/2425_Projet2A_Ingenuity/Mini-Ingenuity_notice.md

 ``````
 The screws, bolts, and tubes allow you to assemble the wooden parts together and build the structure of the drone.

+Machine used: a 3D printer

 ### Wood structure

 files concerned: `Hardware/Wood structure/Bois.stl`

+Machine used: a laser cutter
+Our wood sheets are 5 mm thick.

 ### Picture of the Structure